dantesbytes/electrical-grid-data/README.md

 ## Project Overview

-This project is a full-stack web application that provides real-time monitoring and analysis of electrical grid stability.
-It utilizes machine learning to predict potential failures and includes a notification system for alerting stakeholders about critical issues.
+basically a full-stack web application that provides real-time monitoring and analysis of electrical grid data from kaggle. i'm using machine learning to predict potential failures and i'm building  a notification system for alerting, which will be helpful for steakholders
 ### Key Features

 - Real-time dashboard visualizing grid stability metrics